 Data from recent years shows the acceleration of extreme climate events.
 We should expect significant changes in climate, some gradual (rising temperatures, droughts, sea-level rise) and some harsh and unexpected (extreme storms, precipitation, wildfires).

 Designing a home for the current climate or based on historical data is a good start.
 That’s exactly what building codes help us achieve.
-However, assuming houses are built to last two to three generations, today’s designs should be able to meet future challenges while demonstrating consistent efficiency and durability throughout those years.
+However, assuming houses are built to last two to three generations, today’s designs should be able to meet future challenges while demonstrating consistent efficiency, durability, and climatic adaptations throughout those years.
 To achieve true sustainability, we must adopt best practices that adhere to local climate zones, micro-climates, and predictable extreme events.

 This blog focuses on the basic need to adhere to your local climate zone.
 You shouldn’t design the same home in Arizona, Indiana, Texas, or Oregon.
 In each region, the trajectory of the sun, the direction of wind and rain, the ranges and fluctuations of temperatures and humidity, the amount of precipitation, snow, and ice, and the risks from wildfires, floods, and earthquakes differ.
 Therefore, we want to stress two key considerations: